Herbert Charles Sanborn: Early life

 Herbert Charles Sanborn was born on February 18, 1873, in Winchester, Massachusetts.

 Sanborn graduated with a Bachelor of Philosophy from Boston University in 1896, where one of his professors was Borden Parker Bowne.
 He received a master's degree from Tufts College in 1897.
 He studied on a scholarship at Heidelberg University in 1900.
 Shortly after, he taught German in New England schools, eventually becoming Head of German instruction at the Bancroft School in Worcester, Massachusetts.
 During that time, he wrote a book about Viktor Nessler's 1884 opera Der Trompeter von Säkkingen, which was reviewed in a German journal.

-Sanborn returned to Germany for graduate studies in 1906, and he received a PhD magna cum laude from the University of Munich in 1908.
+Sanborn returned to Germany for graduate studies in 1906, and he received a PhD magna cum laude from the Ludwig-Maximilians-Universität München in 1908.
 His PhD thesis, written in German and supervised by Georg von Hertling, was about William James.

 Academic career

-Sanborn was Professor of Philosophy and Psychology at Washington College in Chestertown, Maryland, from 1909 to 1911.
-In 1911, he was hired by Chancellor James Hampton Kirkland as an Associate Professor of Philosophy at Vanderbilt University in Nashville, Tennessee to replace Collins Denny, a Bishop of the Methodist Episcopal Church, South who had tried to "impose theological control over the university."
-Sanborn remained Associate Professor until 1921, when he was promoted to full Professor in 1921.
+Sanborn was professor of philosophy and psychology at Washington College in Chestertown, Maryland, from 1909 to 1911.
+In 1911, he was hired by Chancellor James Hampton Kirkland as an associate professor of philosophy at Vanderbilt University in Nashville, Tennessee to replace Collins Denny, a bishop of the Methodist Episcopal Church, South who had tried to "impose theological control over the university."
+Sanborn remained associate professor until 1921, when he was promoted to full professor in 1921.
 He served as the chair of its Department of Philosophy from 1921 to 1942.
 Additionally, he taught at the Peabody College during summer terms.
 One of Sanborn's students was Lyle H. Lanier.
 Other students included Donald Davidson and Allen Tate, who looked up to Sanborn.
 According to Davidson, Sanborn would pepper his lectures with "quotations from the original Sanskrit, Greek, Latin, German, French, or Italian, which of course he would not insult us by translating."
 Davidson complained that after taking Sanborn's classes, he "did not have the least idea about schools of philosophy or such philosophical terms as epistemology and ontology", nor did he know anything about Plato.
 Moreover, critic Thomas A. Underwood suggests that Sanborn "fell back on a highly abstract, theoretical vocabulary in his lectures."

 Sanborn served as the president of the Southern Society for Philosophy and Psychology in 1923.
 His inaugural address was entitled "Aesthetics and Civilization"; it was published in the Peabody Journal of Education a year later, in 1924.
 Two years later, in 1926, he translated Psychological Studies by Theodor Lipps from German into English.